TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

             }
     </style>
 </svg>
 In this animation played once, the color of the diamond changes from tulip to lime.
-When the animation ends, the diamond fill goes back to the tulip color of the begining.
+When the animation ends, the diamond fill goes back to the tulip color of the beginning.

 ### Fill Mode

-The `fill-mode` property remembers the first state at the beginning of the animation and the last state at the end of the animation.
-It is useful in case you would like your animation to start or end with a specific state.
+The `animation-fill-mode` property defines the first state at the beginning of the animation and the last state at the end of the animation.

 Possible values:

-* `none`, no extra style is applied at the beginning and and at the end of the animation.
+* `none`
 * `forwards`, applies the value of the last keyframe at the end of the animation.
 It can be influenced by `animation-direction` and `animation-iteration-count`.
 * `backwards`, applies the value of the first keyframe at the beginning of the animation.
 If an `animation-delay` is set, the target will keep the value of the first keyframes until the animation starts.
 It can be influenced by `animation-direction` as well.
 * `both`, applies the value of the first keyframe at the beginning and the value of the last keyframe at the end of the animation.